IBM/docker101/lab2.md

 Use the `RUN` command to execute commands needed to set up your image for your application.
 In this case we are installing flask.
 The `RUN` commands are executed at build time, and are added to the layers of your image.

 **CMD ["python","app.py"]**
 `CMD` (not to be confused with `RUN`) is the command that is executed when you start your container.
-We can only specify one of these.
+There can be only one `CMD` per Dockerfile.
 Here we are using `CMD` to run our python app.

 **COPY app.py /app.py**
 This copies the app.py in the local directory (where you will run `docker build`) into a new layer of the image.
 It seems counter-intuitive to put this after the `CMD ["python","app.py"]` line.
 Remember, the `CMD` line is executed only when the container is started, so we won't get a `file not found` error here.
-Ordering in this way takes advantage of the build cache, which we will demonstrate a little later in this lab.
+Ordering the Dockerfile in this way takes advantage of the layer cache, which we will demonstrate a little later in this lab.

-And there you have it: is a very simple Dockerfile.
+And there you have it: a very simple Dockerfile.
 A full list of commands you can put into a Dockerfile can be found [here](https://docs.docker.com/engine/reference/builder/).
 Now that we defined our Dockerfile, let's use it to build our custom docker image.

 2. Build the docker image.